tanghanrui/PredictForestFireBurnArea/README.md

-# forestfire
-Predict forest fire burn area
+## Predict the Burned Area of Forest Fire

-INTRODUCTION
+# INTRODUCTION

 Forest fire also known as wild fire which can spread quickly in a short time is one of the most destructive natural disaster.
 Fast detection of the fire is critical to forest firefighting.
 The use of automatic fore sensing devices has collected a large amount of meteorological data for data mining and prediction.
 This project will use the 3 years forest fire data from Montesinho natural park in Portugal to study what factors contributes to a forest fire and develop a model to predict the burn area.

-ABOUT THE DATA
+# ABOUT THE DATA

 1. Source: http://www.dsi.uminho.pt/ ̃pcortez/forestfires/
 2. Time period: Jan 2000 to Dec 2003
 3. Total observations: 517
 4. Variables: 13

-Variable	Description
+# Variable	Description

 X: x-axis spatial coordinate within the Montesinho park map: 1 to 9
 Y: y-axis spatial coordinate within the Montesinho park map: 2 to 9